Quaker Heritage Press > Online Texts > Adventures of John Toldervy > The Snare Broken

 Thou goest on forwards with thy slanderous tongue in this thy false designe, and then in the close of this page thou sayest, I confess that when I came to the place where the Quakers were, shewing the holes I made in my thumbs, and telling those lying-Wonders which I had been acting, many of the Quakers being there, all of them judged me with one consent, &c. and then sayest thou in my 51. page I confess I was restored to a right understanding, and my life became a clear light, being guided in that obedience which was professed by those people: And then sayest thou all this being my own confession, yet I charge it upon a spirit which entred in me by the observation of your practise, and so thou goest on with thy refuge of lies, and then ask if ever such a heap of confusion and falshood was uttered and signed for truth, &c. but those things being cleared alreadie, I shall let them pass, onelie thou speakest here of lying-wonders, which either discovers thy meaning, that what I have related are lies, otherwise they are the works of a lie wrought and witnessed in me, by that deluded Spirit which led me forth in obedience to them; now if thy meaning be thus, then is thy witness true, but if thou meanest that my words are lies, then why is it that thou didst not witness any one of them so to be, that so I might have seen my errors, but herein is thy subtiltie seen.

-Thou goest further, uttering much words to us for what thou hast feigned in thy own imagination, and then in thy 23. page thou askest, Is there any in this City, but they are ashamed to have a hand in such a filthy thing? speaking of what thy imagination hath conceived, which thou hast cast upon us, to which I answer, nay surely I judg there is not any but thy self, and so receive these thy own words, consider thy work in this thy confused thing, wherein thou hast been forced so often to clear us, both with thy own words, and also with mine, of those things thou hast so often accused us of, and to the world declare thy selfe, whereof all the world cannot prove us guilty of these deceits, and open manifest inventions wrought by thee, further then to testifie against thee, and that spirit in thee and them, by which thou wast helped in this thy workes of lyes and slanders, which are one, for the sorcerer, the murtherer, and the lyer, is one spirit, so thou who hast cast these things upon us, which thy selfe doth testifie we denyed, and for that cause judgment was given, and a witnesse for truth hath appeared to the world, let all men see by what spirit thou was led, Was there ever such a thing done amongst the people of God? had'st thou lived in the Apostles time, wouldest not thou have slandered the truth, & the persons of the Saints, with the act of Simon Magus (though it was much better then this of thee, who sell the truth for a lye?) wouldst not thou have charged the act of the incessious person upon the Apostles, and that of Annanias and Sephira, upon that spirit which appeared in them, and that of Judas upon Christ and his Disciples, which is the like case (all these being thy own acts, thou hast appeared in their spirit, and then thou castest thy Work upon us) and now had this been just dealeing to accuse the innocent, or have you done here as you would be done unto, nay wouldest thou have the false witnesses in this thy paper, cast upon the innocent the abominations that is of thy selfe cast upon us, this being the true case between thee and us, whose persons thou hast slandered, take it into considerration, and let the light of Christ of which thou speakest be Judg in you, whether you have kept the Royall Law, Do as you would be done unto, let him be witness between us and you, whose spirit you have blasphemed this daie, also let all the Judges of this Nation give their testimonie, and all that understand Law between man and man, if such a witness deserve not punishment suitable to his Slander, who would dare to be a witness against others in things he never saw nor heard, though I am far from desiring that any such thing should be fall thee, but that thou mayest come to see thy unjust dealing after the manner of men, in that thou darest to act and witness such contradictions and confusions, as is in this thy book, [recalled by Toldervy] and become a certain witness to that thou never saw nor heard, and so speak thou knowest not what, and yet notwithstanding thou hast thus discovered the vain deceit of thy own minde, that thou shouldest for a cover thereof (to darken the understandings of the simple) dare to appear with such an appel unto such persons of sound judgement, and clear understanding, in respect of those things where of thou speakest as they are: O man! where art thou, if not beside thy self?
+Thou goest further, uttering much words to us for what thou hast feigned in thy own imagination, and then in thy 23. page thou askest, Is there any in this City, but they are ashamed to have a hand in such a filthy thing? speaking of what thy imagination hath conceived, which thou hast cast upon us, to which I answer, nay surely I judg there is not any but thy self, and so receive these thy own words, consider thy work in this thy confused thing, wherein thou hast been forced so often to clear us, both with thy own words, and also with mine, of those things thou hast so often accused us of, and to the world declare thy selfe, whereof all the world cannot prove us guilty of these deceits, and open manifest inventions wrought by thee, further then to testifie against thee, and that spirit in thee and them, by which thou wast helped in this thy workes of lyes and slanders, which are one, for the sorcerer, the murtherer, and the lyer, is one spirit, so thou who hast cast these things upon us, which thy selfe doth testifie we denyed, and for that cause judgment was given, and a witnesse for truth hath appeared to the world, let all men see by what spirit thou was led, Was there ever such a thing done amongst the people of God? had'st thou lived in the Apostles time, wouldest not thou have slandered the truth, & the persons of the Saints, with the act of Simon Magus (though it was much better then this of thee, who sell the truth for a lye?) wouldst not thou have charged the act of the incessious person upon the Apostles, and that of Annanias and Sephira, upon that spirit which appeared in them, and that of Judas upon Christ and his Disciples, which is the like case (all these being thy own acts, thou hast appeared in their spirit, and then thou castest thy Work upon us) and now had this been just dealeing to accuse the innocent, or have you done here as you would be done unto, nay wouldest thou have the false witnesses in this thy paper, cast upon the innocent the abominations that is of thy selfe cast upon us, this being the true case between thee and us, whose persons thou hast slandered, take it into considerration, and let the light of Christ of which thou speakest be Judg in you, whether you have kept the Royall Law, Do as you would be done unto, let him be witness between us and you, whose spirit you have blasphemed this daie, also let all the Judges of this Nation give their testimonie, and all that understand Law between man and man, if such a witness deserve not punishment suitable to his Slander, who would dare to be a witness against others in things he never saw nor heard, though I am far from desiring that any such thing should be fall thee, but that thou mayest come to see thy unjust dealing after the manner of men, in that thou darest to act and witness such contradictions and confusions, as is in this thy book, and become a certain witness to that thou never saw nor heard, and so speak thou knowest not what, and yet notwithstanding thou hast thus discovered the vain deceit of thy own minde, that thou shouldest for a cover thereof (to darken the understandings of the simple) dare to appear with such an appel unto such persons of sound judgement, and clear understanding, in respect of those things where of thou speakest as they are: O man! where art thou, if not beside thy self?
 Is thy understanding laid aside? or art thou predominate in thy affections, that thou mightest boast in vanitie? was there ever such a thing done by any that feared God? a moderate Heathen would have blushed thereat: But now how art thou falne? and how hath envie besotted thee in this thy work?
 These things, and much more, of which I am ashamed to speak, hast thou prepared a work for, and they for thy work: Did not Haman insult against Mordicai, and so brought the evil upon himself which was designed for Mordicai? and is it not so between thee and us? hast thou not laid a snare before the truth to intrap us, and then prepared a scourge? but now thou hast brought that evill upon thy self, which thou intendest for us, and here is thy deceit made manifest.

 Having thus discovered thy uncleanness and work of a lie, thou goest on in thy 23. page with my words, where I say, that I had a clear understanding of what your Ministry held forth, and a right knowledge of your belief and practise before I complied with you, and then sayest thou, here I adde another lie to cover the former, and so I go about to clear you again; to which I answer, as I have cleared alreadie, what I have spoken is true, & thy deceit being laid open, thou mayest read them so to be; have I all along in my book discovered the truth of things, that those scandals which have passed abroad might be seen and witnessed against?
-Nay, couldst thou have done more thy self, had the case been thy own? and yet for all this goest thou about to reproach and revile me for that I have thus done, and that by turning truth into lies, and so make a scorn and derision of the work of the spirit? and yet doest thou justifie thy deed as though thou wast thus guided by the spirit, [recalled by Toldervy] let all those of whom thou callest to witness between thee and me, whose eyes are in their heads, bear witness in truth without partialitie between us, and then shall they not see thy follie? yea, also read thy self, and thy own condemnation, that so thou maist, for the time to come, learn more wisdome, and not dare to appear in such a fair show, as though in love to truth, whenas thou makest thy self manifest to be a devourer of the truth.
+Nay, couldst thou have done more thy self, had the case been thy own? and yet for all this goest thou about to reproach and revile me for that I have thus done, and that by turning truth into lies, and so make a scorn and derision of the work of the spirit? and yet doest thou justifie thy deed as though thou wast thus guided by the spirit, let all those of whom thou callest to witness between thee and me, whose eyes are in their heads, bear witness in truth without partialitie between us, and then shall they not see thy follie? yea, also read thy self, and thy own condemnation, that so thou maist, for the time to come, learn more wisdome, and not dare to appear in such a fair show, as though in love to truth, whenas thou makest thy self manifest to be a devourer of the truth.

 In thy 26. page thou confessest thy self, that I tell the occasion how I came to be lost in my understanding, and so distracted and confused in mind, and then thou goest on repeating my words, which discovers the occasion to be another thing then your persons, and yet the whole scope of thy book is intended to make people believe that I cast it upon your persons; and again thou acknowledgest that what I have here discovered, is for the clearing of truth, and yet in thy confusion thou callest this subtiltie; but if so, then thou art subtiltie, for that thou deniest not by these words, but that it is for the clearing of truth; was not deceit uppermost when thou appearest in this work, and thy understanding covered with darkness? yea surelie, and so it was; and here that judgment, of which thou speakest, is witnessed out of thy own mouth to be thy own; for if it was the true spirituall Light which let me to see my darkness, as I have said it was, and that it would have guided me out of the works of the flesh, self-thoughts and imaginations, and if the cause why I turned from that Light was my natural forward minde and resolutions (as it was) and so lead forth in obedience to a covenant of my own before the true light, by which the Light of the Sun was darkned, and a shape formed in the likeness of the true light, whereby deceit got power to do those filthie things; and if I was restored again by the true Light (as I was) and so guided in the obedience which is professed by you; if these things are true (as they are) then let all, unto whom thou appealest, wherein there is the least measure of honestie, judge righteouslie between us, and see if that the blasphemie, lies and slanders, and abominable confusions, which thou cast upon us, be not in truth thy own, who all along in thy book hath gone about to defile and slander the true Light of the spirit of God, under a pretence of clearing the truth, but receive thy own words as they are thine; canst thou behold thy confusion and not be ashamed?
 Dost thou scoff at me for calling my work the Foot out of the Snare, and declare against it, calling it the Foot in the Snare?
 Art not thou ashamed at thy envie against the innocent?
 Is this that innocencie of which thou boastest on? hast thou not cast a stone at us? but is it not falne back upon thy self?
 Is this thy Foot in the Snare? then consider thy work, and see thy end, for for that thou hast ensnared thy self, and so receive thy own; canst thou say and unsay, accuse and excuse and all in one thing, and yet witnesse all for truth? who would have fed upon mischief like thee? dost thou believe that all are so blinde, as some who are led by you, to believe all for truth that thou speakest without examination?
 Or dost thou think that wisdome and light is whollie excluded (as thou sayest) and true judgment whollie respected, then mightest thou think with thy words, that thy lies and deceits might have passed without reproof, and thou cover thy self therewith as with a garment, but the Lord is risen, and rising, and the light is come, and the day springing from on high, is visiting his people, and all works of darknesse must come to judgment; and for those despised people of whom thou speakest, who have none to take their part in the earth, I refuse to appear in enmitie against them, but for that I see you Builders have led them forth into bondage, and have spoiled what is their libertie; have I spoken; my word shall stand in truth?
 But for Herod and Pilate I denie, and all who are in their worship, and that I owne which is one in Spirit and Power, which is no lie; but that Lamb of God and his light whereof thou speakest, in whom there is no sin, and for the liar it is thy self, witnesse the light in thy own conscience, and diverse thy own words, which from that light thou wast constrained to speak in the justifying of that truth which appeared in me, and with that light art thou comprehended, by which thy ground and thy end is seen, with the depth of thy own deceit, and though we are strangers in spirit, and enmitie is gotten in between us, yet that arm of the Lord is seen (whereof thou speakest) gathering his sheep which have been scattered upon the mountains this cloudie dark day, who restores the lame, strengthens the feeble, and carries the lambs in his bosome, because they are his own, glorie be to his Name for ever; and as for worship, adding to, or altering from what was in his Saints, by the same light in my measure which was in them I denie; and also for those Vinedressers, who stand up in defence of themselves against the heir, who is coming to call for fruit, whose Vineyard brings forth pride, vain-glory, and respect of persons, love of the world, and conformitie thereto, creature worships, and one which is not of God, I say as for all such I denie, and their worship, neither have I pleaded in the least for them, but for those and their fruits which are out of time, out of the spirit of this world, and as for greatnesse of rage in me against such whose lives are thus hid with Christ in God, it hath not appeared in me, neither dare I to appear in such a work, for that I know there is a seed, whose Name is perfection, which is risen and rising to utter his voice, to the ends of the earth, that he might establish his own Name for a light to his people Israel: This do I see and know, and for that cause do I rest silent; and these are those of whom it is true, they have lost their Kindred, the pleasure of the earth, and the delights therein is brought to their end, they have seen a cessation of time, and they are laid much lower then the lowest of men; and for this cause are they worthy, who follow the Lamb wheresoever he goeth, and in his life they shall live, yet such there are of whom thou art not known, though not altogether, but for the Potters of the earth they shall be dashed in pieces, therefore, Oh ye Sons of men!
 Why will ye not turn to the Rock from whence ye were hewn, and to that pit out of which ye were digged, that ye might draw from thence the fresh Springs of that Fountain, which giveth to his people eternal life.
 I am a Fountain set open for sin and for uncleannesse, come unto me all ye who are wearie and heavie laden, that ye might be watered with the dew of heaven, and ye shall finde rest for your soules; my yoak is easie and my burthen is light, but for such who are gathering together in a confederacie against my Name, when my wrath is waxed hot, I will raise in my furie, and recompence you according to your work.

 Thou beginnest in thy 31. page with a word to me, discovering what I said to divers friends, that I did put forth what I have done to clear the truth professed by you, from many scandals cast upon it, through my means; and then sayest thou, that truth by you professed is a witness against me for ever, that I have not sought to clear it, but I have sought my own, and also that I have caused the truth to be blasphemed above all that ever was before me in this Generation since the time of his appearance, who is the Light of the world, and for that end I have gone to consult with the greatest enemies to that truth professed by you that are in the Nation: Now as touching all what thou hast here spoken, I utterlie denie; for did I so speak to friends my words are true, for that I have spoken in much plainness to that end, witnessed and proved by all what I have before spoken.
 And whereas thou sayest, that truth professed by you witnesses against me that I have not so done, I say, by that truth of which thou speakest, I denie thy words, and that from whence thy words came; and this is a Standard from the Lord in defence against thee, and the depth of thy back-sliding work also; and now shall the people mourn because of thee, who hath so much appeared in defence of the truth, yet art found thy self smothered in such filth, as thou hast here appeared in; a man of unclean lips and defiled tongue, shall not all, in whom there is the least measure of truth, bear witness against thee?
-Yea surelie they shall so if they appear for truth (as I have said) without partialitie: And now is it, that it is thy self, who hath sought thy own, and not the good of that whereof thou speakest, but hath brought a ten-fold greater reproach upon that truth professed by thy self, then can be witnessed I have; and for that thou sayest I consulted with the greatest enemies of truth in the Nation, [retracted by Toldervy] I denie thee thou bodie of deceit, how is it (as I have said) thou darest to speak what thou neither saw nor heard, yet not so alone, but also foretold, and (as I have said) witnessed to thy face, when privilie thou wentest about to enquire of one, if the Anabaptist, or any other, had not a confederacie with me in what I have done: Is this the work of simplicite?
-Nay surelie, it is not, I say I did not consult with any, neither was there any addition or exchange of one word but what is my own, all which I yet own, and am fully satisfied in being witnessed therein by truth, onlie for that I was perswaded to ingage those Ministers, and so have brought them under the reach of thy Snare, when in truth, as to them, were it not for that mistake, they stood free in what they have there done, and also for that I was overcome in such a great mistake, and carried aside by vanitie in that deed of engaging them: I say, onlie for these things I have much been disquieted, and it doth repent me that I have appeared therein; but for the rest it was not mine but anothers, whose work shall abide, and for this (to prevent thy former lying spirit) I declare that not one of those Ministers, or any other person who would have stored me up herein, I say, not one of them have the least knowledge of what I have here done, neither shall it be known to any one of them until it be published to the sight of the world; [recalled by Toldervy] and now for that that thou hast declared to come upon me, fear possesseth me not, but I bear with thy weakness therein; yet for the reproach it is thy own, and for that thou sayest I gainsayed and turned into fables, and believed lies; it is true, great was my follie, I did so; yet in thy meaning thou art denied, for they were not peremptorie acts, on purpose to oppose the spirit of God, but I was guided therein through mistake, in much love towards God, the manner of which mistake I have plainlie laid open, and let all be warned thereby, for truth changeth not; and for the Priests making me their refuge there was no such thing, for I was guided of my self to go unto them, and being wel known to some of them, they gave credit to my words (as touching those things whereof their names were intended) though they saw not my work, which was one, and the same, as though they had seen it, for the thing it selfe being onlie a Relation, and no discoverie of judgment: Did I make known in few words what I had declared in many words? and were those few believed? then was there as good faith in believing the truth of the one, as the truth of the other, but that thy contentious mind must be at work.
+Yea surelie they shall so if they appear for truth (as I have said) without partialitie: And now is it, that it is thy self, who hath sought thy own, and not the good of that whereof thou speakest, but hath brought a ten-fold greater reproach upon that truth professed by thy self, then can be witnessed I have; and for that thou sayest I consulted with the greatest enemies of truth in the Nation, I denie thee thou bodie of deceit, how is it (as I have said) thou darest to speak what thou neither saw nor heard, yet not so alone, but also foretold, and (as I have said) witnessed to thy face, when privilie thou wentest about to enquire of one, if the Anabaptist, or any other, had not a confederacie with me in what I have done: Is this the work of simplicite?
+Nay surelie, it is not, I say I did not consult with any, neither was there any addition or exchange of one word but what is my own, all which I yet own, and am fully satisfied in being witnessed therein by truth, onlie for that I was perswaded to ingage those Ministers, and so have brought them under the reach of thy Snare, when in truth, as to them, were it not for that mistake, they stood free in what they have there done, and also for that I was overcome in such a great mistake, and carried aside by vanitie in that deed of engaging them: I say, onlie for these things I have much been disquieted, and it doth repent me that I have appeared therein; but for the rest it was not mine but anothers, whose work shall abide, and for this (to prevent thy former lying spirit) I declare that not one of those Ministers, or any other person who would have stored me up herein, I say, not one of them have the least knowledge of what I have here done, neither shall it be known to any one of them until it be published to the sight of the world; and now for that that thou hast declared to come upon me, fear possesseth me not, but I bear with thy weakness therein; yet for the reproach it is thy own, and for that thou sayest I gainsayed and turned into fables, and believed lies; it is true, great was my follie, I did so; yet in thy meaning thou art denied, for they were not peremptorie acts, on purpose to oppose the spirit of God, but I was guided therein through mistake, in much love towards God, the manner of which mistake I have plainlie laid open, and let all be warned thereby, for truth changeth not; and for the Priests making me their refuge there was no such thing, for I was guided of my self to go unto them, and being wel known to some of them, they gave credit to my words (as touching those things whereof their names were intended) though they saw not my work, which was one, and the same, as though they had seen it, for the thing it selfe being onlie a Relation, and no discoverie of judgment: Did I make known in few words what I had declared in many words? and were those few believed? then was there as good faith in believing the truth of the one, as the truth of the other, but that thy contentious mind must be at work.

 Thou goest forwards, saying, Was I brought to see my sin, and yet I heard nothing of the Gospel?
 I say, I have not spoken that I heard nothing of the Gospel; but if thou here meanest that I did not hear any thing of the Gospel, then hast thou spoken thou knowest not what, for I have heard and seen the Ministrie of the Gospel, and the power thereof; but for my believing of lies, and gainsaying the truth, I say, by the Spirit of truth, is that Spirit from whence thou hast so spoken denied; and had I dealt with Abel my Brother like Cain, or turned back into Ægypt like Core, then would their judgment have rested upon me, (as I have before spoken) fear possesseth me not, my conscience bearing me witness in the sight of God; but were it so, I had dealt with Abel like as did Cain, yet neverthelesse the day of my visitation had not been over, neither had the Law power over me any longer then I had been a servant unto corruption; for when Cain had killed his brother, there was yet mercie if that he encreased not in his uncleanness, as the spirit saith unto him, If thou doest well, thou shalt have thy reward, if otherwise, then sin lyeth at the doore: Now where either of us are found in ungodlie deeds, the Lord rebuke us; but for thy railing Accusation, and turning truth into fables, and so making lies thy refuge, thou art come up for proof before the Lord, by whose spirit thy spirit it is which is savoured and tried, unto whom thy voice is known and witnessed against, as being the voice of a roaring Lyon, and a Ravenous Beast, and not from the spirit of the Lord; and now is it that thou art the man who hath ensnared thy self, and brought a prejudice upon the truth, for that thou hast consulted with the Beast and the false Prophet, and so thou art become the devourer; and here is Judas and the chief Priests, and their false Witnesses; and here are the lies and the confusions, least simple mindes should be led with a lie through some of the Frogs.